NHOrus/srwq-compilation/episode-30.md

 >Also, how strong are Tronium explosions?

 Too strong.
 Also, if you lose any tronium, Yuuki might as well slit his own throat now rather than go back to base (Only 6 pieces in existence, remember?
 Maybe even less in this universe.)
-Sanger Zombolt!
-Mon 01 Mar 2010 04:33:09 No.4617357 Report
-Quoted By: >>4617366
->>4617339
-But the SRX team doesn't.
-I am playing in-character here.

-Also, I want to see Katina's face once she sees the base in pieces.
-Anonymous Mon 01 Mar 2010 04:34:09 No.4617366 Report
->>4617357
-I'd rather see SRX vs. SRX, myself...
-Anonymous Mon 01 Mar 2010 04:37:09 No.4617393 Report
-Quoted By: >>4617412
->>4617383
-What are the chances of Katina ariving during the middle of this and Deus ex Machina-ing?
-Sanger Zombolt!
-Mon 01 Mar 2010 04:38:09 No.4617402 Report
-Quoted By: >>4617415 >>4617478
->>4617383
->>4617354
-If that's the case, have the shock trooper team investigate in which trillobite Shine is being held in.
-Then have 3 guys use their Solid Snake skills to capture her and bring her out.

-Save her and then get the fuck out of there in the Vysaga, the Thrud and the Huckebein.

-THEN we use the HTB cannon to blow up stuff before the guys can react to the mechs being stolen.

-Then plan keeps being the same.
-Use the confusion to steal the DGGs with seven other shock troopers.
-Sanger Zombolt!
-Mon 01 Mar 2010 04:40:09 No.4617412 Report
-Quoted By: >>4617419
->>4617393
-This would actually be a great moment for the DEFENDER OF JUSTICE to shine.
-Anonymous Mon 01 Mar 2010 04:40:09 No.4617414 Report
->>4617354

-How about >>4617229

-Ot might spread the forces a bit thin, But i think it is still viable.
-Anonymous Mon 01 Mar 2010 04:40:09 No.4617415 Report
->>4617402
-You seem to be forgetting that going SRX is a weapon of last resort.
-Sanger Zombolt!
-Mon 01 Mar 2010 04:41:09 No.4617419 Report
-Quoted By: >>4617426
->>4617412
-Seriously, I am not expecting my plan to work.
-Something will go incredibly wrong.
-Anonymous Mon 01 Mar 2010 04:41:09 No.4617426 Report
-Quoted By: >>4617429 >>4617433
->>4617419
-Like sudden Vysaga from nowhere?
-Sanger Zombolt!
-Mon 01 Mar 2010 04:42:09 No.4617429 Report
->>4617426
-Maybe.
-Maybe the DEFENDER OF EARTH will show up.
-Maybe Yuuki ends up killing himself for realz.
-Who knows?
-Anonymous Mon 01 Mar 2010 04:43:09 No.4617433 Report
-Quoted By: >>4617434
->>4617426
->Vysaga
-Whoops, meant Zweizergain.
-My brain isn't working right now.
-How close are we to new thread?
-Sanger Zombolt!
-Mon 01 Mar 2010 04:43:09 No.4617434 Report
-Quoted By: >>4617440
->>4617433
-More than 270 posts.

-We are already dead.
-Anonymous Mon 01 Mar 2010 04:44:09 No.4617440 Report
->>4617434
-Hope that Sciencegar hurries, then.
-Sciencegar Sciencebolt Mon 01 Mar 2010 04:48:09 No.4617463 Report
-Quoted By: >>4617467
-The suggestions are still coming in, I'd like to hear a few more before I start the next thread.
-I'm hoping to put it in a someway interactive format, rather than just narrate the battles.
-Anonymous Mon 01 Mar 2010 04:49:09 No.4617467 Report
->>4617463
-Fair enough.
-Anonymous Mon 01 Mar 2010 04:51:09 No.4617478 Report
->>4617402
->>4617309

-This as long as Shuu saves us.
-Sciencegar Sciencebolt Mon 01 Mar 2010 04:55:09 No.4617491 Report
-Quoted By: >>4617512
-Also, I notice everyone's forgotten you have the Kurogane for backup as well.
-I might not have made that entirely clear.
-Sanger Zombolt!
-Mon 01 Mar 2010 04:58:09 No.4617512 Report
-Quoted By: >>4617533
->>4617491
-Leeave it as a back-up plan then.

-If everything else fails, have the Kurogane show up mid-battle by suddenly drilling it's way to the surface in the middle of the base, which we then use to evacuate the battlefield.
-Then the Kurogane drills it's way into the ground again and makes it impossible for the enemies to follow us effectively without leaving their wounded alone.
-Anonymous Mon 01 Mar 2010 05:01:09 No.4617533 Report
-Quoted By: >>4617635
->>4617512
-As long as the SRX team fails to kill any important characters (except maybe Echidna) and to rescue Shine, I support Sanger's plan
-Anonymous Mon 01 Mar 2010 05:14:09 No.4617609 Report
-I think we need new topic.
-This one is dead.
-Anonymous Mon 01 Mar 2010 05:23:09 No.4617635 Report
->>4617533

-As long as Yuuki is a Mashymere anything is fine by me.
-Subject
-Name
-E-mail
-Password
-FoolFuuka Imageboard 2.0.1 - Asagi Fetcher
-Change Theme
-Change Language
-FAQ - Credits & Links - Network Status - Blog